bxie/bxie-academic/content/post/postdoc-search/index.md

 projects: []
 ---

-**I am seeking postdoctoral opportunities or research scientist opportunities that begin Jan - Sep 2022.** I am currently a Ph.D. candidate at the University of Washington Information School advised by Prof. Amy J. Ko.
+**I am seeking postdoctoral opportunities or research scientist opportunities that begin Jan - Oct 2022.** I am currently a Ph.D. candidate at the University of Washington Information School advised by Prof. Amy J. Ko.
 I plan to defend my dissertation in Dec 2021.

 ## Prior research: Data equity in CS education